lhnguyen102/cuTAGI/docs/download_imagenet.md

    ```

 4. **Data Location**:
-   - The ImageNet dataset will be downloaded and extracted into the `imagenet_data` directory.
+   - ImageNet dataset will be downloaded and extracted into the `imagenet_data` directory.

 5. **Convert Validation Dataset for PyTorch**:
    - Navigate to the validation data directory: